buddydev/mediapress/readme.txt

 Please see the demo or the MediaPress site for more screenshots.

 == Changelog ==

+= 1.1.8 =
+ * Fix: Upload permission error caused by 1.1.7.
+Reverting strict type checking in permissions functions as it cause issues with the normal user upload.
+ * Fix: translation for the Bulk Actions, delete label.

 = 1.1.7 =
  * Add option to show the maximum allowed file size inside the upload dropzone.